 Please explore the wisdom, knowledge, strategies, and practical steps developed by the The American Civil Defense Association over 60 plus years of learning about civil defense issues.
 It is worth reading the articles and course material found there.

-I have been on the TACDA board of directors for 8 years and can vouch for their civil defense knowledge and experience.
+I have been a volunteer vice president with TACDA for 15 years and can vouch for their civil defense knowledge and experience.

 Contact: TACDA, 12162 South Business Park Drive, #208, Draper, UT 84020, www.tacda.org, info@tacda.org, 800 425 5397.